 Remember sledding as a child?
 Safety was probably the furthest thing from your mind!
-Over the years, parents have wised up and know that sledding can be dangerous and children can get hurt.
-But if it’s done with some safety tips in mind, your kids can have a safe sledding experience.
+Over the years, parents have smartened up and know that sledding can be dangerous and children can get hurt, but if it’s done with some safety tips in mind, your kids can have a fun, and safe sledding experience.
 Here are some tips regarding sled safety for children.

 Choose the Right Sled

 Choosing the best sled for your child’s age and your climate is important.
 Here are some of the types of sleds that are generally available, and what ages and conditions are best suited for that type.